-Unique Device Identifiers (UDI) are unique numeric or alphanumeric codes that identify medical devices sold in the United States from manufacturing through distribution to patient use for the benefit of industry, FDA, consumers, healthcare providers and health are systems.
+Unique Device Identifiers (UDI) are unique numeric or alphanumeric codes that identify medical devices sold in the United States from manufacturing through distribution to patient use for the benefit of industry, FDA, consumers, healthcare providers and healthcare systems.

 UDIs allow for more accurate reporting and analyzing of adverse events reports, reduce medical errors by enabling precise identification of a device, provide a standard documentation of device use in electronic health records, clinical information systems, claim data sources and registries, which will ultimately improve postmarket surveillance, and simplify medical device recalls.
 Once obtained, UDI information must be submitted to the Global Unique Device Identification Database (GUDID).